akash-rajak/PyVolSuggester/README.md

 ## ✔ PyVolSuggester Package
 - A Python package to provide suggestion on volume at which the music audio file needs to be played for better experience and feeling.
 - In backend, it extracts various generic features for particular audio and analyze among them and provide feedback on volumne on it.
-- This tools helps in maintaining goob vibes along the music playout.
+- This tools helps in maintaining good vibes along the music playout.

 <p align = "center">
 	<img src = "https://img.shields.io/badge/Pypi Package-PyVolSuggester-green?style=plastic&logo=appveyor", alt = "PyVolSuggester">